 What should I do before I get a tornado warning?

 Tornado season in the south is March through May.
 In the southern plains it’s May through June and along the gulf coast, March through June.
 Before you get your first tornado warning of the season, make sure both your home is ready.
 Just as importantly, make sure you have the right homeowners insurance company.
 Once a warning comes out, insurance companies will not allow you to open a new policy.
-That means you’re stuck with whatever you already have.
+Meaning, you’re stuck with what you had.
+No changes can be made once there’s a tornado warning until the storm passes.

 Make sure you have good homeowners insurance.
 There are significant differences in how well insurance companies perform when it comes to paying claims.
 Know the behavior of yours.
 If the free rating you got above wasn’t good, just click the buttons below to find the best insurance companies in your state.

-To make sure your home and property are prepared, take the following steps:
+Make sure your home and property are prepared by taking the following steps:

 - If you live in an area that floods, have comprehensive insurance on your cars and flood insurance on your home.